 The main feeding strategy of Tossabeaks is circular swinging of the tongue, either within swarms of bugs to collect them on the tongue, or in water to collect algae and other small organisms.
 They are not picky but are not capable of chewing, which means all food must be small and fragile enough to be swallowed.
 The females feed their chicks by gathering food on the tongue and then allowing their chicks to suck the gathered food off of their mother's tongue.

 Tossabeaks are social creatures, often living in groups around the same pond.
 After mating season, males are excluded from the groups and not allowed back till the chicks are ready to leave the nest.
 Any nearing the nesting sites results in aggressive behavior from the females during this time.
-It has been speculated that this behavior serves to preserve food sources as many birds might flock around the same pond.
+It has been speculated that this behavior serves to preserve food sources as many birds might flock around the same pond and protect chicks from their clumsy fathers.

 Uses, Products & Exploitation